Table of Contents

 Retinoblastoma – A malignant tumor of the retina

 Retinoblastoma has the highest prevalence among intraocular tumors in children.
 It is a malignant tumor of the retina emanating from embryonic cells.
 The disease may affect one or both eyes and can appear sporadically or cumulatively in families.
 Healing rate is almost at 100 % if the tumor is solely intraocular.

 Epidemiology of Retinoblastoma

 Retinoblastoma presents an incidence of 0,4 in 100.000.
 The main age of its manifestation is the first year of one’s life.
 80 % of diseased children are younger than 4 years.
 Girls and boys are both affected equally.

 Pathogenesis of Retinoblastoma

 Genetic causes of retinoblastoma

 The two-hit-hypothesis of Knudson states that only a loss of both alleles of the retinoblastoma-gene is required to trigger the development of retinoblastoma.
 This gene is located on chromosome 13 and is involved in regulating the cell cycle.
 There are two types of retinoblastoma.
-First, there is the hereditary type, that accounts for 45 % of cases and the second type, the sporadic type, that accounts for remaining 55 %.
+First, there is the hereditary type, that accounts for 45 % of cases and the second type, the sporadic type, that accounts for the remaining 55 %.
 In the hereditary type, all somatic cells have lost one allele, therefore, the loss of a second allele in a retinal cell consequently induces the growth of retinoblastoma.
 In 95 % of the cases, such secondary somatic mutation occurs, so that the inheritance is typically autosomal-dominant with incomplete, but very high penetration.
 Bilateral retinoblastomas are almost always hereditary.

 If one of the parents is diseased with retinoblastoma, there is a 50 % chance for the offspring to inherit the mutated Rb-gene.

 A multifocal appearance of the retinoblastoma is possible.
-Characteristic is an invasion into the vitreous body, further spreading along the optic nerve into the brain, causing development of meningeosis.
-In addition to this, an expansion across the sclera into the eye socket and alongside the ciliary arteries is possible.
-Metastasis occurs after invasion takes place through the Bruch’s membrane into the highly vasculated choroid by means of hematogenous, finally spreading into bones, bonemarrow and lymph nodes.
+Characteristic is an invasion into the vitreous body, further spreading along the optic nerve into the brain, causing the development of meningeosis.
+In addition to this, expansion across the sclera into the eye socket and alongside the ciliary arteries is possible.
+Metastasis occurs after invasion takes place through the Bruch’s membrane into the highly vascular choroid by means of hematogenous, finally spreading into bones, bone marrow, and lymph nodes.